Nancypatel1103/ComplianceClient/Interface/Interface.md

     ![image-18](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/c7072095-82c8-4fed-b9b4-37a20b7e7720)

-22. A new window will open in which the profile has to be setup.
-Fill the details by entering your name, your server name, your username and password and then click on done button.
+22. A new window will open in which the profile has to be set up.
+Fill in the details by entering your name, your server name, your username and password and then click on done button.

     ![image-19](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/c59a0d5f-a678-43f7-8ba7-97eacb9150a4)